dabio/dabio/_posts/2013-10-02-install-mcrypt-on-mountain-lion.md

 category: posts
 ---

-After following my last tutorial about [starting with Symfony on a new Mac](/posts/start-with-symfony-on-mountain-lion.html), you might struggle with an extension, a few bundles need: [mcrypt](http://mcrypt.sourceforge.net).
+After following my last tutorial about [starting with Symfony on a new Mac][symfony-lion], you might struggle with an extension, a few bundles need: [mcrypt][mcrypt].

-I presume you have [Homebrew](http://brew.sh) installed.
-If not, head over to my [tutorial](/blog/start-with-symfony-on-mountain-lion.html) and work your way through the process.
+I presume you have [Homebrew][homebrew] installed.
+If not, head over to my [tutorial][symfony-lion] and work your way through the process.

 Install mcrypt as follows: